-Join us on the Skydeck at the UWM Physics building for this free program!
-Stargazing provides an opportunity for you to gaze through telescopes at the night sky.
-We will view the Moon, planets, star clusters, and other available astronomical objects throughout the year.
-Donations are welcome!
+Join us on the Skydeck at the UWM Physics building for free stargazing on select dates.
+Gaze through telescopes at the night sky and view the Moon, planets, star clusters, and other astronomical objects!

 Wednesdays 8:30-9:30 PM

-Stargazing may also occur, weather permitting, after Friday Night Shows during Sping 2019.
+Stargazing may also occur, weather permitting, after Friday Night Shows.

 Peter Chow’s Personal Website – Telescope Maintenance, Radio Projects, etc.